scalate/scalate/scalate-website/src/documentation/user-guide.md

   * [Scaml](scaml-reference.html) which is a Scala dialect of [Haml](http://haml-lang.com/)
 * Support for [layouts](#layouts) together with a powerful [console](console.html)
 * Works well with a number of [frameworks](frameworks.html)
-* Can be used in any web application or used in a standalone application to template things like emails.
+* Can be used in any web application or used in a standalone application to generate things like emails or source code.

+## Template Languages

+Scalate supports a number of different template languages as template languages have various different sweet spots depending on your requirements.

 ### Ssp (Scala Server Pages)